CAN-BUS and OBDII. What

 For the NERDY:

 IN GENERAL, whether the system is CAN-BUS, or, some other type of system, a primary function of the system is to flag problems.
 Originally, these systems were designed to give notification to the driver/rider/shop mechanic/ ETC.....when EMISSIONS would be increased by over 1.5 times the Federal Test Procedure (FTP) limits.
-Indications, memory information on problems, and LOTS more, and now-a-days having to do with much more than just emissions, but safety and other things, are part of OBII, and nearly every other system used on vehicles.
-Various types of OBD (ON-BOARD-DIAGNOSTICS) are used INDUSTRIALLY for process controls, and very much more.
+Indications, memory information on problems, and LOTS more, and now-a-days having to do with much more than just emissions, are presently in use.
+Note that safety and other things, also are part of OBDII, and nearly every other system used on vehicles.
+Various types of ON-BOARD-DIAGNOSTICS are used INDUSTRIALLY for process controls, and very much more.
 In the following, I will discuss use of various systems only for VEHICLES, but some are used for industrial purposes as well.

-As vehicles become much more complicated, such as incorporating upcoming things like Collision-Warning Systems, Can-Bus will have reached its practical limits.
-In some instances, combinations of various methods are used and even the use of multiple CAN-Bus systems!
+As vehicles become much more complicated, such as incorporating things like Collision-Warning Systems, Can-Bus will have reached its practical limits.
+In some instances, combinations of various methods are used..... and even the use of multiple CAN-Bus systems!

 Due to speed and capacity limitations, other protocols have not only been